Cloudhouse Urgent Security Update Support Process

 The email sent as part of the alerting process requests the Customer to verify they are still utilising the affected Container and if so, to email Support@Cloudhouse.com.

-Once Cloudhouse Support receives this email, they will raise a support ticket.
-Next, a check is made on the status of the Customer's support contract, which will be:
+Once Cloudhouse Support receives this email, they will raise a support ticket then check the status of the Customer's support contract, which will be one of the following:

 Customer is on a current Subscription License, or a Perpetual License with an up to date Support and Maintenance Contract